 Additional features vary by model and make.
 For example, Sureflap models may include:

 A basic smart door product uses simple connectivity technologies to provide a more high-tech and secure version of standard pet doors.
 Its functionality can be broadened, depending on your product concept.
-An IoT software development company can integrate the smart pet door with Google Home and Alexa, add voice control or an app control, or other options.
+An IoT software development company can integrate the smart pet door with Google Home and Alexa, and add voice control, app control, or other options.

 Connectivity technologies allow manufacturers to add a myriad of new functions to as traditional a pet accessory as a collar.
 High-tech collars use built-in sensors to provide 24/7 monitoring of a pet’s health, serve as a fitness tracker for domestic animals, and help find them if they run off or otherwise get lost.

 Smart collars are an extremely popular product on the market.
-According to Allied Marker Research report, the global smart collar market is expected to reach $654 million by 2026.
+By 2026, the global smart collar market is expected to reach $654.